chandru4ni/genActionSummary/README.md

-This project aims to process the meeting transcript files and generate required output.
+This project aims to process the meeting text files and generate action and summary of meetings as required output.

-It takes meeting transcript file as input and does,
+It takes meeting text file as input and does,

-1. Preprocesses the meeting transcript file
+1. Preprocesses the meeting text file
 2. Generates action statements,
 3. Generates summary of meeting.